dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 specifically as desired.
 Thus, in the example above a search for "Vocal music" would result in all works that are characterized by a subelement of "Vocal music".
 However a search for "Masses" would retrun only works that have been characterized as such.
-The number of hierarchy levels is not limited, but for practical reasons should not exceed 3-4 levels.
+The number of hierarchy levels is not limited, but for practical reasons it should not exceed 3-4 levels.

 Thus, a taxonomy is a hierarchical list of categories in a tree-like structure.
 The taxonomy must be complete.
 This means that the entire set of resources must be mappable to the sub-categorization of the taxonomy.
 To come back to the previous